deepanshu96/carp1-Finding_Lane_lines/writeup_template.md

 ![alt text](https://github.com/deepanshu96/carp1/blob/master/result/gray6.png)

-In the Hough transform step,
+In the Hough transform step, I called draw_lines2() function to calculate lines to the left and right side of the car and calculated the average slope and intersection constant on the left and right lanes respectively.
+After this I plotted the left and right lanes extrapolating them to the bottom of the image from their point of intersection.

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the lane lines were curved that is the car was travelling on a curved road or taking a sharp turn.

-Another shortcoming could be ...
+Moreover the lane line finding pipeline would be difficult to implement if there were more cars on the raod that is high traffic decsity might hinder the image detection process.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to use non linear functions in order to detect the lane lines or hop between linear or non linear functions according to the requirements.

-Another potential improvement could be to ...
+More advanced techniques like deep forest or nueral networks could be used in order to detect lane lines accurately.